 Oral Health Assessment and Review

-A full report detailing the findings from telephone interviews conducted with dentists who participated in the consultation are available in the Consultation Interviews Report.
+A full report detailing the findings from telephone interviews conducted with dentists who participated in the consultation are available in the Consultation Interviews Report (PDF).
 The feedback gathered highlighted a number of potential barriers to conducting an OHA in practice.

 To further explore these barriers and to help understand how they might be addressed an in-practice implementation study was conducted in a small number of primary care practices across Scotland.
-A summary of the findings is available in the OHAR Implementation Study Executive Summary.
+A summary of the findings is available in the OHAR Implementation Study Executive Summary (PDF).

 Reports and Presentations

-- OHAR Scottish School of Primary Care Conference April 2012
+- OHAR Scottish School of Primary Care Conference (PDF) April 2012